-These small group Melbourne city tours are conducted in air-conditioned transport, and led by knowledgeable local guides who take pride in sharing the best of the city they love.
-Open top hop on/hop off bus tours with prerecorded commentary are also a popular option, as are horse and carriage tours.
+Book a morning, afternoon or full day city coach tour.
+These comprehensive tours are led by knowledgeable local guides who take pride in sharing the best of the city they love.
+Hop on hop off bus tours with prerecorded commentary are also a popular option, as are horse and carriage tours.
+You can even explore the city on a guided bike tour.
+There are so many options!

 Melbourne city tours: Five things you have to see and do

 Melbourne has so much to offer visitors that it can be tricky to know where to begin.